W S L Template Stacks

 # This command creates the directory `NewDist` automatically

-Note that this Linux setup uses the same project source directory as the Windows setup.
-This allows you to build the application for both Linux and Windows using a shared codebase, with only minimal setup required for each platform.
+This Linux setup uses the same project source directory as the Windows setup.
+This allows you to build the application for both Linux and Windows using a shared codebase, with only minimal setup required for each platform

 The libraries (depot_tools, GLFW, and Skia) for Windows are installed inside the project folder: \dependencies\win Under Linux, these packages are easier to install system-wide.
 Therefore, the Linux versions are installed globally where possible.
 For libraries that must be built manually (currently only depot_tools), they are installed in the user’s home folder as part of the Linux development build.